 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
 I thank the member for raising this very important issue.
-I have continued discussions with my federal minister colleague about the need for Northern Airport Capital Assistance Program.
-I will continue to advocate for that, and I also want to acknowledge and thank the federal government for providing; and they have announced that the National Transportation Corridor Fund will continue, so it is something that we will definitely try and get some funds through that program too.
+I have continued discussions with my federal minister colleague about the need for Northern Airport Capital Assistance Program and I will continue to advocate for that.

+I also want to acknowledge and thank the federal government for providing and they have announced that the National Transportation Corridors Fund will continue.
+It is something that we will definitely try to get some funds through that program too.
 Thank you, Mr. Speaker.